-Suffering a chronic illness affects people in different ways.
-Depression may come to reside with some people.
+Suffering from a chronic illness affects people in different ways.
+Depression may come to live with some people.
 Other persons can become bitter.
 Withdrawal from friends and family can occur with some.
 For the Believer in Jesus Christ, it often mellows our heart to make us more compassionate.
 The chronic illness allows us empathy and often becomes the point of rapport where we can minister to others now walking down the pathway we have recently traversed.

 Today’s Bible Verse:

 2 Corinthians 1:3-4 (KJV), “Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comfort; Who comforteth us in all our tribulation, that we may be able to comfort them which are in any trouble, by the comfort wherewith we ourselves are comforted of God.”